andrewdavidmackenzie/simpdiscover/README.md

 * Discovery of services across LANs, WANs, the Web or in the cloud.

 # Implemented so far
-* Simple BeaconSender class that can be setup to send beacons with a specific beacon content String on a specific port, with methods to send forever in a loop or to send just one beacon.
+* BeaconSender struct that can be setup to send beacons:
+  * with a specific beacon content String
+  * on a specific port
+  * with methods to:
+    * send forever in a loop at a given time period
+    * send just one beacon
-* Simple BeaconListener class that can be setup to receive beacons on a specific port with a wait method that blocks sender and waits until a message is received.
+* Simple BeaconListener struct that can be setup to receive beacons:
+  * with a method that blocks sender and waits until a message is received
 * Simple 'announce' and 'listen' binaries that use the library as examples
-* Test to ensure sending and reception works
+* A some Doc tests to keep the API docs correct
-* Github Action to build then test all
+* Github Action to build then clippy check then test all

 # Next
-    * Specify sending frequency
     * set wait timeout
     * add more doc comments
     * Filter for beacons received by name